Enjoying Kentucky on Derby Day

 See the Stars

 There are Stars galore that come to Louisville to experience the Derby.
 Your favorite Stars are treated like royalty and are surprised at the galas that will match any party and guest lists around.
-There may be a sighting of your favorite actress or even a Queen making their way to Millionaire Row.
+There may be a sighting of your favorite actress or even a Queen making her way to Millionaire Row with the signature Derby Hat.

 Local balls that feature national talent are The Hermitage Grand Gala, The Unbridled Eve Party, and the The Barnstable Brown Party.